GRANT KENNEDY PERSONAL TRAINING

 After we begin to move properly, then we can start adding a load, changing the speed, and combining movements.
 I think it is ridiculous to expect someone to perform a loaded back squat after many years of sedentary movement.
 I am a fan of crossfit, I love heavy deadlifts, I am amazed by what gymnasts can do, but I am also aware of how difficult that stuff is and the amount of training required to get to that stage.
 We must crawl before we can walk.

-After that we can now begin doing circuits if we want to decrease body-fat, we can start loading up the weights if we want to gain muscle, we can begin jumping around on boxes to improve vertical leap, or we can begin running around for better cardio.
+After that we can now begin doing circuits if we want to decrease body-fat, we can start loading up the weights if we want to gain muscle, we can begin jumping around on boxes to improve vertical leap, or incorporate running for better cardio.
 I understand that the basics of flexibility and mobility are hard to market but it is a critically important step, and there is a reason we enjoy watching sports.
 And I believe that reason is we realize how incredible these athletes really are, how much time and effort they have spend getting to that level.
 I have had the pleasure of working with many top notch athletes and I found it interesting how in tune, and aware of their bodies they were, and they understood how important it was to follow the proper steps and take care of their body, because one mistake could result in a career ending injury.

 Discovery of movement